-East Peoria Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+East Peoria Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 East Peoria Housing Authority serves Tazewell County.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 How To Apply to the Housing Choice Voucher Waiting List

 The East Peoria Housing Authority (EPHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 Applications were last accepted from July 1, 2020, until July 15, 2020.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.

 Selected applicants were placed on the waiting list by date and time the application was received, weighed by order of preferences.